Team-Resourceful/ResourcefulBeesDocs/docs/bee_data/custom_bee_data.md

 ### **Bee Traits** (Optional)

 There are various *optional* traits available for bees and potentially more to come.
 Traits affect bees in a variety of ways such as what type of damage it does when it attacks.
-Traits are added to a bee by specifying their  *Note:* Bee traits are stackable.
+Traits are added to a bee by specifying them in the `traits[]` string array. *Note:* Bee traits are stackable.

+Examples:
+`"traits" : ["creeper"]`
+`"traits": ["nether", "pigman"]`
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE2MDY3MjcxNywtMjA4ODc0NjYxMl19
+eyJoaXN0b3J5IjpbLTEwOTQ1NTE0NzEsLTIwODg3NDY2MTJdfQ
+==
 -->